Grace Marilynn James: Pediatric career

 James relocated to Louisville in 1953 to open a private pediatrics practice and a walk-in clinic for children living in Louisville's impoverished "West End".
 She worked for the Louisville city and Jefferson County Health Department, and was a pediatrician for the West End Day Care Center.
 James joined the University of Louisville School of Medicine as an instructor in child health.
 Over time she joined the staff of eight Louisville-area hospitals.
 She was the first African-American woman on the staff of Louisville Children's Hospital and one of only two black women on the faculty of a medical school located in the southern area of United States.
 James was the first African-American woman to be granted membership in the Jefferson County Medical Society.

 Death and legacy

 James was honored as a Kentucky Women Remembered with her portrait was added to an exhibit in the Kentucky State Capital Rotunda.

+In 2020, Grace James Academy of Excellence was opened in Louisville, Kentucky.
+This all-girls public school pays tribute to James' legacy with an Afrocentric curriculum and a strong spirit of sisterhood that seeks to teach and empower all students.